Skip to content

 ExtendedEuclidGCD(a, b)

-Input: Non-negative integers $a$ and $b$ (not both zero).
+Input: Non-negative integers a and b (not both zero).

 if b = o then